-- 4.2.16.1 When the EoA is close to the ETCS border there is a risk that the transition to level STM is performed before the min safe front end of the train reaches the EoA due to odometer inaccuracies and after switching to level STM the train may no longer obey its previous EoA. - 4.2.16.2 This is solved by proper engineering of the ETCS border in relation to the last EoA in rear of the border and this issue is considered in section 0.
+4.2.16.1 When the EoA is close to the ETCS border there is a risk that the transition to level NTC is performed before the min safe front end of the train reaches the EoA due to odometer inaccuracies and after switching to level NTC the onboard does not supervise its previous EoA anymore.
+Depending on the national system this risk should be mitigated.